New Airline Refund Rules: Do You Still Need Travel Insurance?

 Do I Still Need Travel Insurance?

-For this reason, we still recommend purchasing travel insurance policies to cover your bases.
+For these reasons, we still recommend purchasing travel insurance policies to cover your bases.

 Under AXA’s travel protection plans, all travelers receive Trip Cancellation Protection, with at least a 100% reimbursement of trip cost.
 AXA’s travel insurance also covers: